Innovate-With-Meet/Project_Mishop/README.md

 Data Sources For Model Input: {{[Satellite Data-NASA MODIS, ISRO BHUVAN, Google Earth Engine}}], {{[WeatherData-OpenWeatherMap API, IMD (India)]}}, {{[Vegetation Index-NDVI from Earth Engine or MODIS]}}, {{[Elevation/Map Data-	OpenStreetMap, DEM data]}}

-Backend (Server & API): Django + Django Rest Framework(to serve predictions as JSON) (API) + Model Prediction Code Use ML model saved via joblib or pickle.
+Backend (Server & API): Django + Django Rest API Framework(to serve predictions as JSON) (API) + Model Prediction Code Use ML model saved via joblib or pickle.

 <h3> define the features and workflow of the application </h3>
 Ideas: Their Are 4 targeted user in the ecosystem: